maazqaiser15/sh-design/src/features/project/components/README.md

-# Project Preparation Components
+# Project Management Components

-This directory contains all the components for the project preparation workflow, designed for SafeHavenDefense security film installation projects.
+This directory contains all the components for the project management workflow, designed for SafeHavenDefense security film installation projects.
+These components are used in both the Project List and Project Details pages.

 ## Components Overview